Categories

 Quinci Chapple fishing a fly at Ithaca Falls

 This particular day was a fairly cold day with air temperatures around freezing.
-It was a long time ago, so I don’t remember what I was thinking on the drive over to the stream, but I imagine I was hoping, what every fly angler hopes, that there were some fish in the stream that were in a biting mood.
-I like to park in the small dirt lot just on the south side of the stream and take the short rocky trail which meanders just behind a large pipe that must have been part of the Ithaca water system at some point.
-I’ve always been careful walking down this way, although it’s fun, a fall on some of those rocks could surely do some damage.
+As always when fishing for migratory fish, I imagine I was hoping, what every fly angler hopes, that there were some fish in the stream and they were in a biting mood.
+I parked in the small dirt parking lot on the south side of the stream and walked the short rocky trail which meanders just behind a large pipe that must have been part of the local water system at some point.
+Its always good to approach the stream and see a limited number of anglers, and on this day I was lucky to find I was the only one fishing the entire area possibly meaning any fish in the stream had not been pressured by other anglers.

-As a local angler of this stream for quite a few years, I was acutely aware of changes to the stream bottom and changes to the pools.
-Being a short run below the falls, Fall Creek has very few pools, but the one by the bridge on Lake Street is the easiest to fish due to the very IMG_0594short walk and the ability to stand on the stream side gravel to cast.
+As a local angler of this particular stream for many years, I was acutely aware of changes to the stream bottom and changes to the details of the pools.
+Being a short run below the falls this creek has very few pools, but the pool just above one of the two bridges below the falls is the easiest to fish due to the very IMG_0594short walk and the opportunity to stand on the stream side gravel to cast without stepping a foot into the water.
 The pool has changed significantly since 2000 as a large amount of gravel has been washed down from above the falls during high water events.
-This gravel has filled in some of the great holding water that once existed at the tail-out of the pool at the Lake Street bridge, affectionately called the “Plumbers Pool” by many local anglers.
-During the fall/winter season of 2000, I remember the pool having a nice long deep tail-out on the north side along the cliff.
-This deep tail-out extended far past the eddie created by the cliff at the head of the pool.
-The nice deep channel extended all the way under the bridge, so a nice long line swinging style of presentation could be achieved and a streamer could swim nicely through the tail-out.
+This gravel has filled in some of the great holding water that once existed at the tail-out of the pool, affectionately called the “Plumbers Pool” by many local anglers.
+During the fall season of 2000, I remember the pool having a nice long deep tail-out on the north side along the beautiful shale cliff.
+This deep tail-out extended far past the eddies created by the cliff at the head of the pool.
+The nice deep channel extended all the way under the bridge, so a nice long-line swinging style of presentation could be achieved and a streamer could swim nicely through the tail-out while standing at the head of the pool.

 IMG_2385 My streamer experimentation had led me to a great book titled “Smelt Fly Patterns” by Donald A. Wilson, a fly angler and guide from Maine.
 The book contains numerous fly patterns to imitate baitfish, particularly smelt.
-I had been tying various selections from the book, but the one that really caught my eye was called “The Supervisor.”
+I had been tying various selections from the book, but the one that really caught my eye was named “The Supervisor.”
 I had heard of this pattern before and was working on my own adaptation.
-My nature leads me to use materials I have.
-So, I took the color scheme from the fly but instead used materials I had on hand, thus the streamer became a buck-tail version.
+My nature leads me to use materials I have on hand, so I used the color scheme from the fly but instead of a feather wing pattern, the little streamer became a buck-tail version.

 IMG_2392